LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

        if sim.get_all_done():
            break

+The visualization produces an animation like the one at the top of this page.
-We can see the "path towards consensus" among the BroadcastingAgents in the output:
+We can see the "path towards consensus" among the BroadcastingAgents in the output.
+Keep your eye open for the effects of blocking.

 .. code-block::